New Broncos Stadium: History

 In January 2023, the team partnered with Legends Hospitality to survey Broncos fans and stakeholders regarding the construction of a new stadium.
 The results found that a majority of fans preferred a new stadium with a retractable roof in a near-downtown location.
 There was also an overwhelming support for a mixed-use development, as well as a focus on the importance of non-gameday amenities and site accessibility.

-Starting in August of 2024, various parcels of land were purchased by various Limited-Liability-Corporations(LLC) around the Burnham Yard rail site, a downtown state-owned, 58-acre property that predates Colorado statehood.
+Starting August 2024, multiple limited liability companies (LLCs) purchased real estate adjacent to the Burnham Yard, the 58-acre site of a railroad facility that had operated from 1871 to 2016, and that is now owned by the state of Colorado.
+These transactions appeared to have been related to the Broncos' consideration of the Burnham Yard as a stadium location.

-On September 9, 2025, the Broncos, city of Denver and state of Colorado announced Burnham Yard as the preferred site for a new stadium.
+On September 9, 2025, the Broncos, City of Denver and State of Colorado announced Burnham Yard as the preferred site for a new stadium.
 The stadium-anchored community hub will span more than 100 acres, with the team purchasing the 58-acre site for the stadium and 25 acres from Denver Water for surrounding land.
 Private real estate acquisitions will make up the rest of the stadium complex.
-The Walton-Penner Family Ownership Group also announced that they will privately fund the stadium, the land, the surrounding development, and the construction costs, with the city of Denver shouldering $140 million in infrastructure upgrades surrounding the area.
+The Walton-Penner Family Ownership Group also announced that they will privately fund the stadium, the land, the surrounding development, and the construction costs, with the City of Denver shouldering $140 million in infrastructure upgrades surrounding the area.
 Among the proposed improvements are upgrades to Denver's Regional Transportation District (RTD) light-rail services to the area, which is served by the 10th & Osage station.